pslucas0212/dotNet7ForOpenShift/README.md

 build.build.openshift.io/my-web-app-1 started
 ```

-You can also check status of the build process in the log file to see when the build is completed.
+You can also check the status of the build process in the log file to see when the build is completed.
 ```
 % oc logs -f bc/my-web-app
 Receiving source from STDIN as archive ...